 Overscheduled people often look at sleep as wasted time.
 If we can multi-task while we’re awake, why not while asleep?
 That question leads many to consider whether they can learn something while sleeping.
-There are businesses that sell recordings designed to play to the sleeping student in hopes of imparting knowledge, or at least a change in attitude or habits.
+For decades businesses have sold recordings designed to play to during sleep in hopes of imparting knowledge, or at least a change in attitude or habits.

 While the viability of these techniques is not out of the question, there has been surprisingly little scientific investigation of sleep learning.

 Hypnopaedia is a fancy name for sleep learning.
 In the mid-20th Century serious researchers found positive results, and sleep-learning entered the popular consciousness.
-It was used in the dystopian novels Brave New World and Clockwork Orange.
+It played a part in the plots of the dystopian novels Brave New World and Clockwork Orange and it was associated with brainwashing.

 A more positive use of sleep learning was encouraged by people who sold records designed to play while the listener was asleep.
 Commercially, things haven’t changed much although the recordings you find today are more likely to be digital.